All 50 startups from Y Combinator’s Summer 2017 Demo Day 1

 Fastpad – Job applicant tracking system for India

 Fastpad is building hiring software for the Indian market that gets rid of spam and ensures that companies can see quick snapshots of real candidates.
 Fastpad claims that most job openings in India have thousands of applications and candidates often apply without even reading the descriptions.
-Because of this, around 70 percent of actual hires end up coming from third party recruiters.
+Because of this, around 70 percent of actual hires end up coming from third-party recruiters.
 Fastpad is looking to create the dominant recruitment marketplace by cutting through the noise in an Indian hiring marketplace that’s growing 40 percent year-over-year.

 —